AlexShor0103/Team-2136-ReliefLink/README.md

 - Some titles of activities get broken down and overflow in the cards due to the cards being too small
 - Favoriting an activity resets when the app is closed
+- Favorite Icon overflows on some Relief Technique cards